 Note: Encore supports Text On A Path created in Photoshop, even though it does not provide the layout tools to create it from scratch.

 To exit text mode and commit the text changes, you can press the Esc key.
-(For more keyboard shortcuts, see Using keyboard shortcuts.)
+(For more keyboard shortcuts, see "Using keyboard shortcuts" on page 186.)